 The image above shows white lines on the check which is most likely asymptomatic needing periodic follow up.

-Ann Arbor, MI — January 31, 2014 — Even though he retired seven years ago, Dr. Jack Gobetti wants his lifetime of teaching and patient care to benefit students well into the future.
+Ann Arbor, MI — January 31, 2014 — Even though he retired seven years ago, Dr. Jack Gobetti wants his teaching and patient care experiences to benefit students well into the future.

-That’s why he is allowing the School of Dentistry to use more than 35,000 clinical oral pathology images he captured with a camera during his 38 years of teaching and providing patient care at the U-M School of Dentistry.
+That’s why he is allowing Dr. Theodora Danciu to use some of the clinical oral pathology images he captured with a camera during his 38 years at the U-M School of Dentistry.

 Gobetti’s images show various oral health maladies in different stages of development in individuals of all ages and ethnic backgrounds.
 His collection includes numerous examples of specific diseases, such as lichen planus, a skin disease of the oral cavity.
 The images, taken before digital photography was widely used, will be converted into a digital format so they are available for viewing and discussion.

-“These images are a gold mine for faculty and students,” said Dr. Theodora Danciu, a clinical assistant professor of dentistry and director of the School’s Oral Pathology Biopsy Service and director of the Graduate Oral and Maxillofacial Pathology Residency Program.
+“These images are a great resourcer for the students,” said Dr. Theodora Danciu, a clinical assistant professor of dentistry and director of the School’s Oral Pathology Biopsy Service and director of the Graduate Oral and Maxillofacial Pathology Residency Program.
 She said Gobetti’s images will be included in a database that she has created with funding from a Roy H. Roberts Dental Education Innovation Award.

 Images to Help Faculty, Students, Patients